junemoretz/avspl1t/docs/coordinator.md

 **Encode task**

 If all other encode tasks are also finished, a generate manifest task should be created.
 All encode tasks include a File for the created segment in their finish message.
 These Files should be come the Files for the generate manifest task, in order of the index of the encode task.
+The output directory for the encode task and generate manifest task should be the same.
 Ordering is important here and must be maintained.

 **Generate manifest task**